ivanachillee/starbucks-marketing/README.md

-# Starbucks Marketing: Creating methodical sales powered by machine learning.
+# Starbucks Marketing: Producing an intelligent marketing campaign that works.